 Hector Sandoval started his career in his native city Mexico.
 Fascinated by the world of theater and opera he took lessons at the National Conservatory of Music in Mexico City from 1987-1993.
 His teacher was the well-known professor Enrique Jaso.

-Other past engagements include Gabriele/Adorno in Simon Boccanegra at Opèra de Toulon, Pinkerton/Madama Butterfly with which he debuted at The Royal Opera in Copenhagen, his debut as Des Grieux/Manon Lescaut at La Monnaie de Bruxelles with Carlo Rizzi, two concert respectively in Stockholm with Jussi Björling Selskapet and in Finland at Turku Music Festival and also singing Don Carlo at Bolshoi Theater in Moscow.
-Other recent engagements include Malrico/Il Trovatore at Outdoor Hedeland in Summer of 2014, Don Carlo at Bolshoi in Moscow in June 2014 and also in January/February 2015 and Il Tabarro at Finnish National Opera in Helsinki in Autumn 2014.
+Past engagements in recent years also include Gabriele/Adorno in Simon Boccanegra at Opèra de Toulon, Pinkerton/Madama Butterfly with which he debuted at The Royal Opera in Copenhagen, his debut as Des Grieux/Manon Lescaut at La Monnaie de Bruxelles with Carlo Rizzi, two concert respectively in Stockholm with Jussi Björling Selskapet and in Finland at Turku Music Festival and also singing Don Carlo at Bolshoi Theater in Moscow, Malrico/Il Trovatore at Outdoor Hedeland, Il Tabarro at Finnish National Opera in Helsinki and others.

 He has also performed: Andrea Chenier at Bregenzer Festspiele, a concert at Alte Oper, Frankfurt, Riccardo/Un Ballo in Maschera at Theater St. Gallen, Radames/Aida in Modena, Reggio Emilia, Italy, and Weiner Staatsoper (with great success), Riccardo in Modena, Pinkerton/Madama Butterfly at Teatro La Maestranza de Sevilla and Copenhagen Royal Opera and Luigi/Il tabarro at Cologne Opera.